mazziechai/kose-kata/README.md

 - [ ] Referencing other notes with buttons to view those quotes as well
 - [ ] Exporting notes to a JSON file
 - [ ] Importing notes from a JSON file, including other bots' formats
+- [x] Getting a list of a user's notes in a guild
-- [ ] Getting a list of a user's notes
+- [ ] Getting a list of a user's notes in general
 - [ ] Getting a list of a guild's notes

 ## Technical to-do list